---

 print(bot.get_fatwa("theft", context="starvation"))

-# Output: Haram (THEOLOGICAL ERROR)3.1 Analysis: The Zero-Taqwa Problem
+# Output: Haram (THEOLOGICAL ERROR)

-The DigitalMufti is not "wrong" logically.
+The `DigitalMufti` is not "wrong" logically.
 It correctly identified that "Theft" maps to "Haram" in its database.

 It is wrong **Theologically**.